-Scilab is an open source similar to the implementation of Matlab.
-The approximation techniques known as Scientific Computing is used to solve numerical problems.
-To achieve this, the team of Scilab developers made use of Solvers and algorithms to build the algebraic libraries.
+Scilab is an open-source similar to the implementation of Matlab.
+Researchers and scientists use the approximation technique known as Scientific Computing to solve numerical problems.
+To achieve this, the team of Scilab developers used Solvers and algorithms to build the algebraic libraries.
 Scilab is one of the major alternatives to Matlab along with GNU Octave.

 Scilab’s library files are based on the following:

 - Analysis of data

 Mathematical computations are based on the following:

 - Differential and Integral analysis